 The wetlands being planned for delivery under this scenario have reached a critical point in their cycle where inundation is now considered essential to avoid loss of environmental character.
-Mulcra Horseshoe has been inundated the past three years after being dry for three.
-A fourth consecutive inundation will help to restore the wetlands ecological character and in achieving the long-term water regime of this site.
+Wallpolla Horseshoe has been dried out completely over 2024/25 but has a watering regime of 9 in 10 years, so requires re-filling in Spring 2025 to help restore the wetland's ecological character and in achieving the long-term water regime of this site.

+Similarly, Stockyards was dried in 2024/25 and is lacking well behind it's optimal watering regime target of 7 in every 10 years.
+Lindsay-Mullaroo connector is in a very similar situation, with drying occurring in 2024/25 and behind the watering regime target of 8 in every 10 years.
 Watering of these sites will maintain refuge sites across the broader landscape to provide key refuge for fauna and flora as other wetlands undergo drawdown.

-At this point, we do not envisage a drought scenario in 2024-25 is feasible.
+At this point, we do not envisage a drought scenario in 2025-26 is feasible.
 For this to occur there needs to be a significant shift that indicates no in-flows are forecast for the system over a 12-month period.